Exhibit A Heroes and Villains, an Exhibition by Hugh Tisdale and Dan Murrell

 Hugh and Dan make a great team both having studied art, Hugh has brought together this wonderful collection which took Dan 9 months to create.

-I was amazed by the detail in each mask, and the way each one has been portrayed and illustrated in different styles.
+I was amazed by the detail in each mask, and equally by the way each one has been portrayed and illustrated in different styles.

 Take John F Kennedy for instance his image has been made to look like the cathode ray tube old tv images.
-His mask has one extra hole eerily where he was shot.
+In addition his mask bears and extra hole eerily where he was shot.

 Ironically Just a few more steps away is the mask of Lee Harvey Oswald.

 The whole hall was a mixture of people that made impacts on people’s life in some way.
+From the present time way back to the past.
 Presidents, musicians and even Marie curie who was awarded half of the noble prize for physics in 1903 and a second in 1911 for chemistry in recognition of her work in radioactivity.

-Then on the other side of the coin are likes of child murderers such as Ian Brady and Myra Hindley.
-Woody Allen’s image is directly next to that of Jimmy Saville, The talented comedian was accused of a child sex offence a few years back but was not charged.
+Woody Allen’s image is alongside to that of Jimmy Saville.
+The talented comedian was accused of a child sex offence a few years back but was not charged.

-One of Dans favourite mask was of the legendary John Lennon ( 1940-1980) and I couldn’t agree more.
+One of Dans favourite masks was of the legendary John Lennon from the Beatles.

 Another thing that struck me was the somewhat morbidity of the selection of people.